Post-Wildfire Watershed Restoration and Recovery#

 Due to the scale and severity of the burn areas, impacts to our raw water supplies are expected to be long-term.

-Beginning Monday, July 19, helicopters will take flight to begin aerial mulching operations within the Cameron Peak Fire burn area.
-The goal of these mulching operations is to mitigate the negative consequences of the wildfire to high priority watershed values including water quality and supply, river ecosystem function and health, and to reduce flood impacts to downstream communities in both the Cache la Poudre and Big Thompson watersheds.
+Helicopters performed aerial mulching operations within the Cameron Peak Fire burn area with the goal of mitigating the negative consequences of the wildfire to high-priority watershed values, including water quality and supply, river ecosystem function and health, and to reduce flood impacts to downstream communities in both the Cache la Poudre and Big Thompson watersheds.
+View mulching details.

 Water Quality Impacts#